 Many native birds live in the region, and there are also native lizards, bats and large land snails.

-In 1769 Captain James Cook and his crew became the first Europeans to visit Hawke’s Bay.
+In 1769, Lieutenant James Cook and his crew became the first Europeans to visit Hawke’s Bay.
 Whalers came, and many married Māori women.
 Other Europeans came to trade with Māori, and missionaries visited and set up mission stations.

 From around 1850 European runholders (farmers) set up large sheep stations, mainly in central and northern Hawke’s Bay.
 Towns such as Napier and Wairoa were founded by the government, while Waipukurau and Hastings were created by farmers and land speculators.